When to Visit (& Months to Avoid!)

 Avoid the area in February, as there are huge festivals going on in both Nice and Menton during that time.
 That’s when Nice hosts one of the Riviera’s main winter events, the annual 15-day Carnaval de Nice, which attracts roughly one million tourists.
 It’s fun to attend (if you don’t mind crowds), but Nice becomes a different beast during this time.

-Also in February, the city of Menton throws the three-week La Fête du Citron.
+Also in February, the city of Menton throws the 3-week Fête du Citron.
 Over 200,000 tourists pack into the town during this time.
 Unfortunately, being smaller than Nice, Menton is severely affected by the invasion of guests during this time.
 There are traffic jams everywhere, and crowds of people march down the narrow streets and along the promenade.

 From mid-March to mid-June you can expect a lot of construction in Cannes and Monaco, as that’s when they set up and then disassemble everything needed for the Cannes Film Festival and the Monaco Grand Prix.
 During Monaco’s Grand Prix, and for the ten weeks before it and a month after, many sidewalks in Monaco have barricades, it’s noisy because of all the construction (re-paving roads, putting up metal barriers, viewing stations and grandstands), and it’s very confusing / tough to get around, making it much less pleasant to visit (unless, of course, you’re coming to see the races).
 Cannes is in construction disarray for about a month before and a couple of weeks after the film festival.